filipecarneiro/DocMailer/README.md

 - Check for typos in placeholder syntax
 - Verify YAML metadata format

+**Markdown formatting not working in PDFs:**
+- The system automatically trims whitespace from all fields
+- If you have old data with trailing spaces, they will be cleaned automatically
+- Bold formatting `**Name**` should work correctly in generated PDFs

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.